Building a Jamstack blog with free Cloudflare hosting and SEO

 Creating the blog post list UI

-Let's open the pages/index.vue
+Let's open the app.vue

 <template>